December 9, 2020

 Looking at colleges and universities with successful transfer recruiting efforts, we identified some key characteristics that typify a transfer-friendly institution:

 We have a sophisticated transfer student recruiting inventory that helps pinpoint what’s working and not working in your current transfer recruiting strategy.
-Reach out to me, Becky Morehouse if interested in more information.
+Ready to get started?
+Email our digital strategy team today.

 Read Next: Most Influential Books